 LATE REFUND REQUESTS:

 $30 of in-person class tuition pays for materials (The Music Class songbook and access to audio music via the TMC app).
-If you received materials and return them to us with the CD still in its shrink wrap and the book in new condition, we will refund you the $30 materials fee.
+If you received materials and return them to us with the book in new condition, we will refund you the $30 materials fee.
 If you did not receive materials, be certain to let us know.
 After confirmation with your teacher we will refund the $30 materials fee.

 Families with more than one child enrolled will be charged only one administration fee.
 The sibling refund rate is $12.50 per class.